Dolly (Fauré): 2. Mi-a-ou

+3. Le jardin de Dolly

 Andantino.
 The third section of the suite, "Le jardin de Dolly", was composed as a present for New Year's Day 1895.
 It contains a quotation from Fauré's First Violin Sonata, composed 20 years earlier.
 The Fauré scholar Jean-Michel Nectoux considers this "perhaps the jewel of the suite, with its lovely tune, moving harmonies and limpid, subtle counterpoint."